pupubird/WebLaunchJS-2021/Basic.md

 </script>
 ```

-- JavaScript code usually live in a HTML tag that we called `script` tag, just like your typical `h1`, `p` etc, it's a way of telling the browser this is contains JavaScript code
+- JavaScript code usually live in an HTML tag that we called `script` tag, just like your typical `h1`, `p` etc, it's a way of telling the browser this is contained JavaScript code

-What `console.log` essentially does is that, it tells the browser "Hey, can you help me to print this out in your **console** tab?".
-We are using JavaScript to access to our browser console tab to print out our first Hello World application!
+What `console.log` essentially does is that it tells the browser "Hey, can you help me to print this out in your **console** tab?".
+We are using JavaScript to access our browser console tab to print out our first Hello World application!

 Let's have some fun by changing some of the code: